-Rabid Wolf Spiders have two thick brown lines, or stripes, running down the sides of the head.
+This light brown spider has two thick dark brown lines, or stripes, running down the sides of the head.
 The abdomen has one dark brown center line and two thinner brown lines on the sides of the tan body.
-At night, their eyes can reflect light in a way similar to dogs and cats, unlike other spiders.
-Shining a flashlight on a walking path can be a great way to find them in the dark.
+At night, its eyes can reflect light in a way similar to dogs and cats, unlike other spiders.
+Shining a flashlight on a walking path can be a great way to find one in the dark.

 Rabid Wolf Spiders are active hunters that chase down prey though they may lie in wait sometimes for prey to pass close enough to catch them.
 They do not spin webs or sit in them.
 They are wonderful ecological controls that keep pest insect numbers low thanks to their diet.
 Because they move around to find food, they sometimes wander indoors.
 An approaching sheet of paper may engage their flight instinct and help coax them back outside.